CADT-CAPSTONE-PROJECT-II-GEN-8/Explorify/README.md

 **Description**

-This project provides a full-stack solution with a Laravel backend API, a Flutter mobile frontend, and a React web frontend, enabling you to build robust and interactive applications.
+This project provides a full-stack solution with a Django backend API, a Flutter mobile frontend, and a React web frontend, enabling you to build robust and interactive applications.

 **Getting Started**